druidalabs/havefunhub/README.md

 curl -XGET "https://test.havefunhub.com/api/place/{placeID}/promos"
 ```
 #### POST
-The below code will create a place:
+The below code will create a place MAKE SURE YOU ENTER A TOKEN:
 ```javascript
 curl -XPOST  -v -H "X-AUTH-TOKEN: token_to_be_replaced" "https://test.havefunhub.com/services/places" -H "Content-Type: application/json"  -d '{"name":"Info_to_be_replaced","description":"Info_to_be_replaced","category":"Info_to_be_replaced","priceIndicator":0,"address":"Info_to_be_replaced"}’,"address2":"Info_to_be_replaced","postCode":"Info_to_be_replaced","city":"Info_to_be_replaced","latitude":51.508530"longitude":-0.076132"country":"England","Phone": "Info_to_be_replaced"}'
 ```
 #### PUT
-The below code will edit a place:
+The below code will edit a place MAKE SURE YOU ENTER A TOKEN:
 ```javascript
 curl -XPUT  -v -H "X-AUTH-TOKEN:Insert_token_here" "https://test.havefunhub.com/services/place/{placeID}" -H "Content-Type: application/json"  -d '{"name":"Info_to_be_changed","description":"Info_to_be_changed","category":" #Bar","priceIndicator":0,"address":"Info_to_be_changed","address2":"Info_to_be_changed","postCode":"Info_to_be_changed","city":"Info_to_be_changed","latitude":51.508530,"longitude":-0.076132,"active":true,"hasPromo":false,"country":"Info_to_be_changed","phone":null,"userName":"Your_username"}'
 ```
 #### DELETE
-The below code will delete a place:
+The below code will delete a place MAKE SURE YOU ENTER A TOKEN:
 ```javascript
 curl -XDELETE  -v -H "X-AUTH-TOKEN: " "https://test.havefunhub.com/services/place/{placeID}" -H "Content-Type: application/json"
 ```